Purple People Eaters: Retirement

 Alan Page played for the Vikings until 1978 where six games in he was waived and then signed by the Chicago Bears, who he played for until he retired after the 1981 season.
 As a Bear, Page collected 40 sacks.
 He was voted into the Pro Football Hall of Fame in 1988.
 After retirement Page became an attorney until 1992, when he was elected to the Minnesota Supreme Court, the first African-American to do so.
 He was re-elected 3 more times until his retirement in 2015 when turned 70, reaching the mandatory retirement age.
 In 2018 he was awarded the Presidential Medal of Freedom.

 Carl Eller also played with the Vikings until 1978, and one more season with the Seattle Seahawks before retiring after the 1979 season.
 He was inducted into the Pro Football Hall of Fame in 2004.
 About a decade later Eller went on to found various substance-abuse clinics in the Twin Cities area, named Triumph Life Centers.
 He acquired a degree in Human Services from Metropolitan State University in 1994.
 In 2020 Eller partnered with Halberd Corporation in work related to impact caused brain injuries such as PTSD and CTE.

 Jim Marshall retired after the 1979 season with the Vikings, completing his 20th season, only missing 5 total games (all in his rookie year).
 Marshall was a finalist for the Pro Football Hall of Fame in 2004.
 In his last home game against the Buffalo Bills, Marshall collected two sacks and was carried off the field by his teammates in celebration.
 The Vikings won the game 10–3.

 Gary Larsen retired in 1974 after 10 seasons with the Vikings.

 Doug Sutherland remained with the Vikings until 1981 when he (like Eller) spent his last season with the Seahawks before retiring.

 Along with Page and Eller being inducted to the Hall of Fame, the Purple People Eaters received several franchise accolades.
 Marshall, Eller, and Page have been inducted the Vikings Ring of Honor, The Vikings retired numbers 88 and 70 to Page and Marshall respectively, Eller, Larsen, Page, and Marshall were selected to the Vikings 25th Anniversary team, Eller, Page and Marshall were selected to the Vikings 40th Anniversary team, and Eller, Larsen, Page, Marshall, and Sutherland were selected to be part of the 50 Greatest Vikings.

-Marshall would die on June 3, 2025.
+Marshall died on June 3, 2025.